 I woke at the first sign of daylight.
-It’d been freezing cold down by the falls at night.
+It’d been freezing cold down by the falls last night.
 I had a stiff neck and a sore back through lying on top of a wafer-thin camping mat.
 Axel and I had snuggled inside a doubled up sleeping bag.
-Axel's chest was alright as a heat source to cuddle up to, like a life-size hot water bottle, but jeez, it meant I’d slept awkwardly.
+Axel's chest was great as a heat source to cuddle up to, like a life-size hot water bottle—but jeez, it meant I’d slept awkwardly.
 I’d never spent the night in a tent before, and given the choice, I wouldn’t repeat the experience again.

 Although I must admit, last night was incredible.
 Axel and I were joined now.
 It really felt as if it completed me and there was no way I could ever contemplate spending a single day apart from him after this.

-We both woke together as soon as the sun came up; cuddled together with my fingers entwined with his.
+We both woke together as soon as the sun came up, cuddled together with my fingers entwined with his.
 He was stroking the back of my hand softly with his thumb.
 My heart melted feeling his lips press against my forehead as soon as I woke.
-It didn’t matter that I’d only known him a short time; I’d fallen madly in love with him, and I was deliriously happy.
+It didn’t matter that I’d only known him a short time.
+I had fallen madly in love with him and I was deliriously happy.

-Axel’s blue eyes were already fixed upon me, with an intense look of someone who was head over heels in love.
-I wondered if he’d been watching me while I slept.
+Axel’s blue eyes were already fixed upon me with an intense look of someone who was head over heels in love.
+It made me paranoid as to how long he had been watching me.

 Mrs. Thorne!!!
 I squealed internally.

 “Do you want a wedding ring?”
-He asked, while still holding onto it.
+He asked, wiggling my finger.

 “I already know what you’re thinking.
 How’s a broke guy like me gonna find the cash to buy you a wedding ring?”
 His response was so blunt it caught me off guard.
 It left me paranoid that perhaps he could read my mind.